glassroom/generalized_orders_of_magnitude/README.md

 print('Computes over complex GOOMs?', log_state.isfinite().all().item())  # succeeds!
 ```

 GOOMs generalize the concept of "order of magnitude" to incorporate complex numbers that exponentiate to real ones.
-As with ordinary orders of magnitude, GOOMs are more stable than the real numbers to which they exponentiate, enabling you to operate over a _far_ greater dynamic range of real values than previously possible.
+As with ordinary orders of magnitude, GOOMs are more stable than the real numbers to which they exponentiate, enabling you to operate over a _far_ greater dynamic range of real numbers.

 ## Dynamic Range